OpenBankProject/API-Explorer/README.md

 The sample.props.template file must be renamed for Lift to find it (https://www.assembla.com/wiki/show/liftweb/Properties).
 Renaming it to default.props should be the easiest way to get started.

-2. Filling in values:

-transloadit.authkey
-transloadit.addImageTemplate

-The Social Finance app uses transloadit.com to process uploaded images.
-If these are not filling in, users will not be able to add images to individual transactions.

-transloadit.authkey can be obtained by registering at transloadit.com transloadit.addImageTemplate can be obtained by creating a template at transloadit.
-A sample template which resizes images to 250px width is :

-{
-  "steps": {
-    "resize_to_250": {
-      "robot": "/image/resize",
-      "width": 250,
-      "zoom": false
-    }
-  }
-}

 *base_url*

 The base_url is used to calculate the callback url to give to the Open Bank Project API server.
-This should just be the base url used to access the social finance application.
-So if you're running a copy of the social finance application at sofi.example.com over https, on the standard port, it would be "https://sofi.example.com".
+This should just be the base url used to access the API Explorer.
+So if you're running a copy of the API Explorer at api-explorer.example.com over https, on the standard port, it would be "https://api-explorer.example.com".
-An example value for local development could be: http://127.0.0.1:8080 (as 8080 is the default Lift development port)
+An example value for local development could be: http://127.0.0.1:8082 (8080 is the default Lift development port)

 *api_hostname*